x86bogdan/fcpl/readme.md

 Create another class LegendaryPokemon that also inherits from BasePokemon.

-Add a new property: string MythicalRegion.
+Add a new property: string SpecialType.

-override the DisplayInfo() method to also include the mythical and legendary status, perhaps with a special border like *** MEWTWO ***.
+override the DisplayInfo() method to also include the SpecialType status, perhaps with a special border like *** MEWTWO ***.

 Polymorphism in Action: In your main program, create a List<BasePokemon>.
 Add a StandardPokemon (like Pikachu) and a LegendaryPokemon (like Mewtwo) to the list.
 Loop through the list and call DisplayInfo() on each one, observing the different outputs.